 Positive Affirmations for Kids

-Is this true?
-Our self talk often is not positive.
+Our self-talk is not always positive.

 In Louise Hay’s book, I Think, I Am!
 Teaching Kids the Power of Affirmations, she explains how our thoughts affect us –in kid language: “When you say something over and over, you start to believe it is true; and what you believe creates what you do and what happens to you.”

 She writes that you can turn a negative though into a positive affirmation.
 Each two-page spread illustrates this beautifully.
 On one page she writes “When waiting around is not what you planned, you may start to have negative thoughts . . .
 This line is so long.
 We will never get in to the fair.”
-On the next page she writes, “Picture the fun you will have and say . . .
+On the next page, she writes, “Picture the fun you will have and say . . .
 I MAKE TODAY GREAT!“